5 of the Biggest Spiders in West Virginia

 The trapdoor spider may look scary, but you’ll probably never encounter one.

-Unlike a lot of the other spiders on this list, most of the trapdoor spider’s length comes from its body rather than its legs.
-Their bodies can give them a length of about an inch and a half.
-Yet, their short, powerful legs that they use for burrowing make up the rest of their length, giving them an overall measurement of about 2 inches.
+Unlike many of the other spiders on this list, most of the trapdoor spider’s length comes from its body rather than its legs.
+Their bodies can reach about an inch and a half in length, and their short, powerful legs, used for burrowing, bring their total size to about 2 inches.

-You’ll rarely see these creatures because they spend significant amounts of time in their burrows.
-They hunt and live in these web-lined caverns, only throwing open the hinged door to attack prey that happens to scurry by.
+You’ll rarely see these creatures because they spend most of their time in their burrows.
+They hunt and live in these web-lined caverns, opening the hinged door only to attack prey that happens to scurry by.

-These spiders may look scary with their shiny black carapaces and hairy legs, and your mind may want to scream “Tarantula!”
-However, these creatures are not that big or dangerous.
-They can only deliver a mildly painful bite to a human in the very rare case that they bite at all.
+These spiders may look scary with their shiny black carapaces and hairy legs, but trapdoor spiders are not dangerous.
+Their bite is mildly painful, in the rare case that they bite at all.

 4. Long-Bodied Cellar Spider